MarkEdmondson1234/appengine-rstudio/README.md

 gcloud app deploy --project your-project
 ```

-It takes a while.
+It takes a while (10mins +)

-Session data will be saved under the username you have in step 5. - from [this link](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html) if this is set to the same as other RStudio backups, your settings for GitHub, SSH and other projects should all be available in the App Engine instance as well.
+7. Once ready, log in with username `rstudio` and password `rstudio`, or your details you set in step 5.
+8. Configure Identity Aware Proxy https://console.cloud.google.com/iam-admin/iap for the App Engine project URL.
+[How-to guide](https://cloud.google.com/iap/docs/app-engine-quickstart).
+This will add a Google OAuth2 login over the RStudio login page (much more secure)

+You should now have all the settings you saved under `/home/your_user` on the Cloud Service available each time you login.
+The server will turn off after some time of inactivity.
+See [this link](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html) for details.

 ## Configuration